Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``struct`` `video_status`_ ``*status``

-       -  Returns the current status of the Video Device.
+       -  Returns the woke current status of the woke Video Device.

 Description
 ~~~~~~~~~~~